 During the years following the war its passenger numbers grew rapidly.
 500,000 passengers were already using the airport by 1958.
 The airport was in operation 24 hours a day from 1 April 1952, the main runway was extended to 7,000 ft and was in use again by 23 April 1958, and the passenger Terminal 1 was opened in late 1962.
 By the 1980’s Manchester was considered to be an ‘international gateway’.
 The main runway was extended once more to its current length of 10,000 ft, or 3,000 meters, and now attracts long-haul flights from worldwide destinations.
 Terminal 2 and the airport’s railway station were opened in 1993.
 Manchester’s ‘Runway Two’, 23L/05R started its construction in 1997, and was now the fourth runway to be built on the site, and the first full-length commercial runway to open in the United Kingdom.
 2004 was an important year as it’s passenger numbers recorded the milestone of over 20 million, and ‘The Station’ was constructed - a new sixty million pound integrated public transport interchange.

-The world-class facilities will continue to be upgraded, expanded and improved for the next 20 years in order to handle the projected figures of 32 million passengers per year which may be reached by 2015.
+The world-class facilities will continue to be upgraded, expanded and improved for the next 20 years.
 Older buildings are scheduled to be removed to make way for a new apron and taxiway toward runway 06L/24R, and a full length parallel taxiway may be added to the second runway.
 Terminal 3 is planned to be equipped with an additional fifteen covered stands, and Terminal 1’s gating piers will be realigned to allow for larger seating areas at the gates.
 The gate which is able to handle Airbus 380 flights, Gate 12, Pier B, will receive express retail outlets and a dedicated lounge area.
 Terminal 2 will also undergo major expansion, and may even receive a satellite terminal.
 In 2009, the retail and airport security areas completed their refurbishment program.
 Terminal 1’s security area was increased from 6 to 14 lanes, and Terminal 2’s security zone is now located on a newly constructed upper level.
 All terminals have new X-ray machines and passenger authenticity control systems within their security control areas.

 It is managed by the Manchester Airports Group, or MAG, who are currently the country’s largest UK-owned airport operators.
 MAN forms part of a group of four major airports, including East Midlands, Bournemouth and Humberside.
 Together they handle over 20 million passengers per year.
 The group is publicly owned by the ten local authorities, including The Council of the City of Manchester, The Borough Council of Bury, The Oldham Borough Council, the Tameside Metropolitan Borough Council, The Trafford Borough Council and The Wigan Borough Council.
 The Council of the City of Manchester hold shares of 55%, while the other Councils hold 5% each.